oxen-io/loki-launcher/README.md

 After it's installed, you can ask to prequalify your server to be a service node

 `loki-launcher prequal`

-you can also ask it to download the Loki binaries if you don't already have them

-`sudo loki-launcher download-binaries`

 # How to use without systemd